thelabcat/rumble-chat-actor/src/docs/tutorials.md

 actor.register_message_action(eat_some_cheese)
 ```

+A warning about this, though: The actor must wait to send messages to avoid rate limits by Rumble, so it has a built-in queue and auto-sending loop.
+As per [issue #46 on GitHub](https://github.com/thelabcat/rumble-chat-actor/issues/46), the actor can end up in extreme message debt as it were, where it is queuing to send messages faster than it is actually able to send them.
+If you have an extremely active chat, bear this in mind.
+As a more broad warning, the actor *must* be able to process all message actions before the next message arrives, or it can fall behind in that as well.
+As long as, on average, the actor can work faster than the chat, everything should be fine.

-And now, a basic chat command.
+And now, creating and registering a basic chat command.
 We must specify the name of the command, and the callable to be run.
+Again, it is passed the message, the action properties, and the actor.
+But this time, it does not return anything: Nothing else runs on a message after a command, so there's no need for it.

 ```
-def say_hi(message, act_props):
+def say_hi(message, act_props, actor):
         """Say hi to the user who ran this command

     Args: